hhhz-s/Case-Influence-in-Quantile-Regression/README.md

 ## List of files:
 ### Data:
 - input.RData: contains the [King County house sales data](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction) preprocessed by data_preprocess.R
-- data_preprocess.R: code to pre-process the data by Bo, Luan
+- data_preprocess.R: code to pre-process the data by Bo Luan
 - EDA_sample.R: EDA for a subset of the King County house sales data in Fig 14

 ### Single variable QR: